/*

 You close up and taxi.

-<<link "Taxi out" "Dec4">><</link>>You cycle the TKS priming pump at NORMAL for 30 seconds.
+<<link "Taxi out, fluid banked" "Dec4">><</link>>You cycle the TKS priming pump at NORMAL for 30 seconds.
 Panels are visibly wet but not dripping.
 TKS budget used: about one minute of NORMAL-flow capacity.
 Fluid is available on the surfaces for the first ice encounter without eating into reserves.

 You close up and taxi.

-<<link "Taxi out" "Dec4">><</link>>You taxi back to the hangar and pull the fill cart.
+<<link "Button up and taxi" "Dec4">><</link>>You taxi back to the hangar and pull the fill cart.
 The clinic meeting is going to slip.
 Jamal watches you fill the reservoir to 100%, at which point you re-brief the flight, the clinic, and his lunch.

-<<link "Taxi out" "Dec4">><</link>><<set $pathArray to $pathArray.concat(["Dec4: Initial climb into the system"])>>
+<<link "Taxi out, ninety minutes late and full" "Dec4">><</link>><<set $pathArray to $pathArray.concat(["Dec4: Initial climb into the system"])>>

-<div class="decision-heading">Climb — Decision 4 of 10: Entering the First Layer</div>
+<div class="decision-heading">Climb: Decision 4 of 10: Entering the First Layer</div>

 You ask Center for PIREPs on your route.
 The controller replies: